 What does this mean for me and my YouTube projects?

-A copyright notice does not mean that copyrights have been infringed, and this shouldn’t be confused with a YouTube “copyright strike”.
-It’s simply a notice to advise that YouTube has detected Content ID registered content within the video, and that further information/action is needed.
+When a video is uploaded to YouTube with licensed, digitally fingerprinted music, a “matched third party content” copyright notice will appear.
+A copyright notice does not mean that copyrights have been infringed.
+This is not to be confused with a YouTube “copyright strike.”
+It's simply a notice that YouTube has detected Content ID registered content.
+If you've licensed the music from AudioJungle, you can easily clear this notice.

 Why are there ads running on my videos?